ARM-software/abi-aa/pauthabielf64/pauthabielf64.rst

 The name field (``namesz`` / ``name``) contains the string "ARM".
 The type field shall be 1.
 The ``descsz`` field must be at least 16, with the first 16 bytes of the description containing 2 64-bit words.
-With the first 64-bit word a platform identifier, and the second 64-bit identifier a version number for the ABI.
+With the first 64-bit word being a platform identifier, and the second 64-bit word being a version number for the ABI for the platform identified for the first word.
 When ``descsz`` is larger than 16 the remainder of the contents of desc are defined by the (platform id, version number).

 This ABI does not determine the format of the platform identifier.
-Arm reserves the platform id 0 for bare-metal no assoiciated platform.
-This also represents the empty string.
+Arm reserves the platform id 0 for a bare-metal platform.

 The (platform id, version number) of (0, 0) is reserved as an invalid combination.
 The program cannot be run when pointer authentication is